 Okay so we've created a steering angle by twisting our skis aganist our momentum... and we've tipped our skis on edge to get a little grip.
 Suddenly we start changing direction.

 Centrifugal Force (an apparently ficticious force) is caused by a constant change in momentum.
+When centripetal force pushes your skis towards the centre of the arc, your centre of mass wants to continue along it’s path (inertia).
 It gives you that sensation of being pulled to the outside of an arc.

 To balance while traveling on an arc, we need to find the happy place between gravity and centrifugal force.

 This lean into the turn is called 'inclination.'
-The amount of inclination varies with speed and turn shape.
+The turning forces vary with speed and turn shape.
+As a result, the amount of inclination required also varies with speed and turn shape.

 So why the physics lesson?

-Well, if I were to sum up ski technique in one sentence, I would say we need to coordinate movements with all our different body parts so that our base of support, supports and directs our center of mass.
+Well, if I were to sum up ski technique in one sentence, I would say we need to coordinate movements with all our different body parts so that our base of support directs our center of mass.

 There you go... the secret to skiing!